President Obama Stuns Vice President Biden With Highest Civilian Honor

 President Barack Obama presented Vice President Joe Biden with the Presidential Medal of Freedom on Thursday, the highest honor a civilian can receive.

-According to The New York Times, President Obama requested Vice President Biden and his wife, Jill, to come to a surprise ceremony in order to say goodbye to the outgoing vice president.
+According to the New York Times, President Obama requested Vice President Biden and his wife, Jill, to come to a surprise ceremony in order to say goodbye to the outgoing vice president.
 Biden had no inclination that he would receive the Presidential Medal of Freedom and was moved to tears when Obama presented the honor to him.

 The Presidential Medal of Freedom, the highest civilian honor, has only been bestowed with distinction to three people before Biden.
-The previous recipients include Pope John Paul II, former Secretary of State Colin Powell, who served during the George W. Bush administration, and former president Ronald Reagan.
+The previous recipients include Pope John Paul II; former Secretary of State Colin Powell, who served during the George W. Bush administration; and former president Ronald Reagan.

 During his Tuesday farewell address, President Obama remarked on his close friendship with Vice President Biden.
 “To Joe Biden, the scrappy kid from Scranton who became Delaware’s favorite son: You were the first choice I made as a nominee, and the best,” Obama said.
 “Not just because you have been a great vice president, but because in the bargain, I gained a brother.”

 Obama’s praise during his farewell speech carried over to Thursday’s ceremony.
 President Obama proclaimed that Biden was the “best vice president America has ever had” and called Biden a “lion of American history.”
-The president also touched on Biden’s numerous accomplishments throughout his political career, including his almost 40 year career as a Delaware senator and eight years as vice president during the Obama administration.
+The president also touched on Biden’s numerous accomplishments throughout his political career, including his almost 40-year career as a Delaware senator and eight years as vice president during the Obama administration.

 Throughout Thursday’s farewell ceremony, Biden was misty and emotional, but when Obama presented him with the Presidential Medal of Freedom, the vice president openly wept.
-Biden took a moment to compose himself before stepping up to the podium to accept the honor, he was so dumbstruck.
+Biden, who was so dumbstruck, took a moment to compose himself before stepping up to the podium to accept the honor.
 “I had no inkling,” Biden said when presented with the medal.

 .@POTUS awards the Presidential Medal of Freedom with Distinction to @VP: https://t.co/XK7uEUOuhq